OGGM/oggm/docs/shop.rst

 .. important::

-    Don't forget to set-up or check your system (:ref:`system-settings`) before downloading new data! (you'll need to
+    Don't forget to set-up or check your system (:ref:`system-settings`) before downloading new data!
+(You'll need to
-    do this only once per computer)
+    do this only once per computer.)

 .. _preprodir: